Learning from Crowds with Crowd-Kit: Functionality

-Crowd-Kit features aggregation methods suitable for most kinds of crowdsourced data, including categorical, pairwise, sequential, and image segmentation answers (see the summary in Table~\ref{tab:methods}).
+Crowd-Kit features aggregation methods suitable for most kinds of crowdsourced responses, including categorical, pairwise, sequential, and image segmentation answers (see the summary in \autoref{tab:methods}).

 Methods for \emph{categorical aggregation}, which are the most widespread in practice, assume that there is only one correct objective label per task and aim at recovering a latent true label from the observed noisy data.
-Some of these methods, such as Dawid-Skene and GLAD, also estimate latent parameters~---~aka skills~---~of the workers.
+Some of these methods, such as Dawid-Skene and GLAD, also estimate latent parameters --- aka skills --- of the workers.
 Where the task design does not meet the latent label assumption, Crowd-Kit offers methods for aggregation \emph{pairwise comparisons}, which are essential for subjective opinion gathering.
 Also, Crowd-Kit provides specialized methods for aggregating \emph{sequences} (such as texts) and \emph{image segmentation}.
 All these aggregation methods are implemented purely using NumPy, SciPy, pandas, and scikit-learn without any deep learning framework.
 Last but not least, Crowd-Kit offers methods for \emph{deep learning from crowds} that learn an end-to-end machine learning model from raw responses submitted by the workers without the use of aggregation, which are available as ready-to-use modules for PyTorch ( \hyperlink{ref-Paszke:19}{Paszke et al., 2019}).

 One can easily add a new aggregation method to Crowd-Kit.
-For example, without the loss of generality, to create a new categorical aggregator, one should extend the base class \texttt{BaseClassificationAggregator} and implement two methods, \texttt{fit()} and \texttt{fit\_predict()}, filling the instance variable \texttt{labels\_} with the aggregated labels.\footnote{See the implementation of Majority Vote at \url{https://github.com/Toloka/crowd-kit/blob/main/crowdkit/aggregation/classification/majority_vote.py} as an example.} Also, to add a new method for learning from crowds, one has to create a subclass from \texttt{torch.nn.Module} and implement the \texttt{forward()} method.\footnote{See the implementation of CrowdLayer at \url{https://github.com/Toloka/crowd-kit/blob/main/crowdkit/learning/crowd_layer.py} as an example of a method for deep learning from crowds.}
+For example, without the loss of generality, to create a new categorical aggregator, one should extend the base class \texttt{BaseClassificationAggregator} and implement two methods, \texttt{fit()} and \texttt{fit\_predict()}, filling the instance variable \texttt{labels\_} with the aggregated labels.\footnote{See the implementation of Majority Vote at \url{https://github.com/Toloka/crowd-kit/blob/main/crowdkit/aggregation/classification/majority_vote.py} as an example of an aggregation method.} Also, to add a new method for learning from crowds, one has to create a subclass from \texttt{torch.nn.Module} and implement the \texttt{forward()} method.\footnote{See the implementation of CrowdLayer at \url{https://github.com/Toloka/crowd-kit/blob/main/crowdkit/learning/crowd_layer.py} as an example of a method for deep learning from crowds.}